vespa-engine/blog/_posts/2020-06-30-approximate-nearest-neighbor-search-in-vespa-part-1.md

   We see the same during indexing as that uses the search algorithm to find candidates to connect to.
 * The Annoy search algorithm is less dependent on corpus size, at least with small corpus sizes.
   The static cost is driven by brute force calculation of distances for the candidate set, 8000 in this case.
-  With very high corpus size the cost of traversing the binary trees will likely match and exceed the static cost.
+  With high corpus size the cost of traversing the binary trees will likely match and exceed the static cost.
   We don’t know where this limit is.
 * For RPLSH, doing exhaustive search (linear scan) of the hashes is more expensive than expected.
   One major consideration here is that the data reduction (from 128 dimensions\*32 bit floats, to 512 bits hash) is just a factor 8,